 At Newfields, art and nature come together.
 While the museum and gardens require admission, the Virginia B. Fairbanks Art & Nature Park: 100 Acres is free to visit.
 This outdoor space features large-scale art installations, walking trails, and plenty of space for kids to run and explore.

-The Virginia B. Fairbanks Art & Nature Park is hands down the most unique park in Indy.
-After a short hike into the meadow, you’ll spot your first massive art installation—think sculptures that are as much playground as art.
-My family has spent afternoons wandering the trails around the lake, spotting art, and just letting the kids run wild.
+The Virginia B. Fairbanks Art & Nature Park is one of the most unique parks in Indy.
+After a short hike into the meadow, you will spot your first massive art installation.
+The sculptures feel like playgrounds and art at the same time.
+My family spends afternoons wandering the trails around the lake, spotting art, and letting the kids run.

-There’s even an ADA- and stroller-accessible parking lot at 1850 W 38th St (just west of the main Newfields entrance), making it extremely easy for everyone to access.
+There is an ADA and stroller accessible parking lot at 1850 W 38th St, just west of the main Newfields entrance, which makes it easy for everyone to access.

 Personal Pro Tip:

 The 100 Acres Park is always free and open dawn to dusk.
-My kids love climbing on the art, and it’s so different from your typical playground.
+My kids love climbing on the art, and it is very different from a typical playground.
 If you want to visit the museum, go on First Thursday for free admission.

 Ticket Info: discovernewfields.org/tickets-and-pricing